whl827/Hope/README.md

 ## Inspiration
 According to recent studies, many homeless have a smartphone.
-We focused on creating an easy way for homeless to connect with people who are willing donate.
 &nbsp;
+We focused on creating an easy way for homeless to connect with people who are willing donate &nbsp;

 ## Login Page